-Teaching a child food is not inherently good or bad
+Teach them food is not inherently good or bad

 And we mean well.
 Because we want our kids to be “healthy.”
 We don’t want them to get “fat.”
 Because, in our culture, being fat is bad and “unhealthy.”
+We are inundated with this messaging from the media, friends, family, and even healthcare providers.

-Assigning foods moral value can perpetuate prejudice and stigma.
-This often results in feelings of shame and guilt, which, in turn, can precipitate depression, anxiety, poor self image–and disordered eating.
+The truth is that food is not inherently good or bad unless it is spoiled, rotten, or moldy.
+It is fuel for our bodies, and we should view it as such.
+Assigning food moral values can perpetuate prejudice and stigma.
+This often results in feelings of shame and guilt, which, in turn, can precipitate depression, anxiety, poor self-image, and disordered eating.

 Destigmatize weight and celebrate all body sizes and shapes with HAES

-Explain to your child the harms of BMI, which they have likely been exposed to at school and at the doctor’s office.
+Explain to your child the harms of BMI, which they have likely been exposed to at school and the doctor’s office.
 Explain how BMI is also not an indicator of health.
 BMI is just a height/weight ratio that doesn’t take the diversity of human experience and body types and factors, such as muscle mass, bone density, race, or gender, into consideration.

 You can teach your child to appreciate and not judge people of all body shapes and sizes by pointing out discrimination and stigma and speaking out against it.
 For example, if you are watching a movie or TV show with your child and you notice one of the characters saying something fatphobic, use this as a teaching moment for your child.
 Talk about what the character said and why it’s problematic.

 Try to normalize the word fat as just a descriptor that doesn’t have any negative connotation, like thin, skinny, short, tall, or any other word that describes a person’s body.
-Teach your children it’s OK to say the word fat when describing a person, because bodies come in all shapes and sizes.
+Teach your children it’s OK to say the word fat when describing a person because bodies come in all shapes and sizes.

-Emphasize eating what you like and participating in physical activities you like.
-Avoid discussing exercise as a way to manage weight or body size.
-Instead, frame movement as a fun, pleasurable activity.
+Emphasize eating what you like and participating in physical activities you enjoy.
+Avoid discussing exercise as a way to manage weight or body size—instead, frame movement as a fun, pleasurable activity.
 Encourage your child to do things they enjoy, such as a sport, dancing, hiking, playing tag, or otherwise.

 Intuitive eating involves listening to your body’s hunger and satiety cues and eating accordingly.
 We are born with the innate ability to discern when we are hungry, full, and satisfied.
 But the messages we get from our society often tell us to eat when we aren’t hungry or avoid food even if we are.

-Other practices that go against intuitive eating include: (2)
+Other practices that go against intuitive eating include:2

 - Forcing your child to eat just because it’s breakfast/lunch/dinner time